 What makes these kinds of salads so easy and appealing is that there’s no salad spinner involved.
 All that’s needed is a bit of chopping, a few squeezes of fresh lime, a drizzle of olive oil and a few tosses with a spoon to combine.
 I rinse the veggies and pat them dry with paper towels which saves me from pulling out the dreaded salad spinner.

 It’s has multi-colored cherry tomatoes, cucumbers and scallions.
 The cucumbers I used here are called diva.
 They’re seedless, tender and not bitter.
 If you see them, grab them.
 If you can’t find them, use small cucumbers or seedless ones.
 If all you can find is regular cukes, that’s fine too.

 I like using scallions instead of onions here because they’re less harsh.
 Swap the scallions for chopped chives or diced red onion if you prefer.

-- 2-4 scallions, diced.
-I used tender baby scallions.
+2-4 scallions, diced.
+I used small scallions.
 If you have large scallions you may only need to use 1-2.

-- A teeny drizzle of honey or a pinch of sugar to balance the acid in the lime juice
+A drizzle of honey or a pinch of sugar to balance the acid in the lime juice

-- A few chopped fresh spearmint leaves or a pinch or two of dried spearmint. (optional)
+A few chopped fresh spearmint leaves or a pinch or two of dried spearmint. (optional but so good)

 Put the vegetables in a large bowl.
 Add the olive oil, salt, pepper, lime juice and honey to a separate small bowl and whisk to combine.
 Taste, adjust the both the lime juice and the honey, adding more if needed.
 You don’t want to make the dressing overly sweet by adding too much honey.
 There should be a nice balance of citrus and sweet.
 Stir the dressing into the vegetables.
 Toss to combine.
 Adjust the salt and pepper and add the mint (if using).
 Serve and Enjoy!